 BrewDog opened their own Online Bar to bring communities of people together, just as they would in their normal establishment.
-The events including beer tasting, homebrewing masterclasses, pub quizzes, live music and comedy shows.
-Throughout the sessions, there will be Q&A opportunities, giveaways and exclusive merchandise available from the BrewDog online shop – cleverly encouraging purchase there and then.
+The events included beer tasting, homebrewing masterclasses, pub quizzes, live music and comedy shows.
+Throughout the sessions, there was Q&A opportunities, giveaways and exclusive merchandise available from the BrewDog online shop – cleverly encouraging purchase there and then.

-With the rise and increased innovation in tech utilisation in experiential, we can expect to see more brands use these tools to engage with consumers.
-What will be interesting to see is how these are adapted when live events are permitted again (i.e. sampling in store, festival activation, sports sponsorship opportunities, etc).
+With the rise of innovation and tech utilisation in experiential, we expect to see more brands use these tools to engage with consumers.
+What will be interesting to see is how these are adapted when live events are permitted again (i.e. sampling in-store, festival activation, sports sponsorship opportunities, etc).

-A word of caution though, there may be a significant financial cost to begin with which might effect ROI, but this will lessen over time as we anticipate solutions popping up throughout the industry.
+A word of caution though as there’s likely a significant financial cost, to begin with, that could affect ROI.
+But this will lessen over time as we anticipate solutions popping up throughout the industry.